almightydeus/sec-sem-exam-project/README.md

 ---

-## Final outcome when the IP address of the server is searched on a internet. `IP ADDRESS: 34.244.67.156`
+## Final outcome when the IP address of the server is searched in a browser.
 ![Alt Text](https://github.com/almightydeus/sec-sem-exam-project/blob/main/Screenshot%202024-12-28%20131909.png)

 # INSTANCE IP: 34.244.67.156